 Some stats from WordPress regarding between sound and space for 2014.
 I had 240,000 views (nearly 800,000 to date).
 I wrote 120,000 words (700,000 to date).
 My busiest day was April 17, with 1251 views.
-My most popular reviews were diverse, ranging from Katy Perry’s Prism (which surely rankled not a few unsuspecting readers) to a 2011 piece on actor Bruno Ganz’s spoken word recordings for ECM.
+My most popular reviews were diverse, including a 2011 piece on actor Bruno Ganz’s spoken word recordings for ECM.
 Other popular posts were my reviews of François Couturier’s Un jour si blanc and Ghazal’s The Rain.

 I’m particularly grateful to Nate Chinen at The New York Times for including David Virelles’s Mbókò on his Top Albums of 2014 list, and for kindly linking to my review of said album.
 I’m also deeply honored to have had a blog post quoted in Ellen Johnson’s Jazz Child: A Portrait of Sheila Jordan.
 Seeing my words in print was an intense validation of what I do here.